YoungYoung619/Make-vehicles-see-in-the-dark/README.md

 ![low_illumination_disp1](pictures/europecity.png)

 ## Methodology
-The architecture of our proposed light enhancement network (LE-net) was inspired by many advanced technologies, including linear bottleneck and inversed residual, self attention distillation, and feature pyramid module were used to improve the network performance.
+The architecture of our proposed light enhancement network (LE-net) was inspired by many advanced technologies, including linear bottleneck and inversed residual(["mobilenetV2"](https://arxiv.org/abs/1801.04381v2)), self attention distillation(["attention distillation"](https://arxiv.org/abs/1908.00821)), and feature pyramid module(["FPN"](https://arxiv.org/abs/1612.03144)) were used to improve the network performance.
 During training, we randomly add gaussian blur, gaussian noise to enhance the generalization performance of the model.
 <div align=center><img width="500" height="176" src="pictures/net_structure.png"></div>

 ## How to use code